-Hiroshima Atomic Bombing Raising Questions 75 Years Later
+Hiroshima Atomic Bombing Raising New Questions 75 Years Later

 But Weiner also points out that in 1945 no nations had signed a treaty barring the kind of aerial bombardment of civilians that the U.S. carried out in Hiroshima.

-"I'm prepared to really give a quite hardcore hedge and say that in 1945, the atomic bombing of Hiroshima and Nagasaki was not clearly illegal," says Weiner.
+"I'm prepared to really give a quite hardcore hedge and say that in 1945, the atomic bombing of Hiroshima and Nagasaki was not clearly illegal," Weiner says.
 "Today, it would clearly be illegal."